seattle-javascript-401d7/simple_http_with_persistence/timforman/README.md

 Open a browser window and enter:

 ###localhost:3000/list
-this should return a list of the contents in the data folder
+this should return a list of files in the data folder

 ##POST a JSON file